 - + The data editing and preview areas are combined onto the Image Remap tab. - + The entire Mbox application window can be resized to make the edit and preview areas larger. - + The edit mode is selected at the top of the main window by clicking on the file mode or live session buttons. - + File open, save, and save-as options are found in the Image Remap menu and have corresponding keyboard shortcuts: [郑O], [郑S], and [郑公S]. - + A hierarchical table of the configurations and their screen objects is found on the left of the window. - + The view in the preview area can be scaled.
-In Mbox use [第+] to zoom in, [第-] to zoom out, and [第1] to zoom to fit.
+In Mbox use [第+] to zoom in, [第-] to zoom out, and [第位0] to zoom to fit.
 In Mbox Remote use [第+] to zoom in, [第-] to zoom out, and [第0] to zoom to fit.
 Click and drag on the view to pan. - + A background image for the preview area can be loaded using the File > Open menu item, and then selecting a JPEG or PNG image file.
-Beginning with Mbox/Remote v4.3.3 the background image supports transparency (PNG only).
+PNG background images support transparency.